developmentAC/grade_alert_rs/README.md

 ### TODO: dirNames

-Note that a new file, `dirNames` will be created from this copying operation, shown below.
+Note that a new file, `0_out/dirNames.txt` will be created from this copying operation, shown below.

 ```
 student_repos/grade-book-student1/